grouprise/grouprise/docs/administration/matrix_chat.md

 * personal messages from other users trigger Matrix notifications, which are sent directly to the user
 * the group overview page in grouprise provides links to the group's Matrix rooms
+* You may create one or more rooms as a general *feed* for any public content published on this *grouprise* instance (see `public_listener_rooms` below.
+  This room should probably be public and read-only for most participants (if you want to designate it as a one-way announcement channel).

 Additionally, the usual benefits of the Matrix system are available: